-A lot of kettlebells come with some instructions for exercises, but as there are so many you need to research the most effective ones.
+A lot of kettlebells come with some instructions for exercises, but as there are so many, you may need to research the most effective ones.
 Check out this awesome video for a quick at home kettlebell workout from somebody who knows what they are talking about.

-A wonderfully cheap and easy belly fat burning exercise is hula hooping, and it just happens to give you a great toned stomach too!
-When I started hula hooping regularly, I got myself a seriously flatter stomach more quickly than anything else I had tried; but you do need to keep it up for long term results.
+A wonderfully cheap and easy belly fat burning exercise is hula hooping, and it just happens to give you a perfect toned stomach too!
+When I started hula hooping regularly, I got myself a seriously flatter stomach more quickly than anything else I had tried.
+But, you do need to keep it up for long term results.

-For information and the best kind of weighted hula hoops to buy then please read more here about this belly fat blaster.
-If a toned stomach is your thing and the part of your body that you would like to work on the most, then you should read this.
+For information and the best kind of weighted hula hoops to buy then please read more about this great belly fat blaster.
+If a toned stomach is your thing, and the part of your body that you would like to work on the most, then you should definitely read this.

-This may seem too simple and easy to be true but boy is it effective.
-If you have stairs in your home then you can do a great fat burning workout by simply climbing up and down them for 10 minutes at a speed – just make sure it’s fast enough to get you huffing and puffing.
+This may seem too simple and easy to be true, but boy is it effective.
+If you have stairs in your home, then you can do a really good fat burning workout by simply climbing up and down them for 10 minutes at a speed.
+Just make sure it’s fast enough to get you huffing and puffing!

 One of the best free, easy and super effective exercises is using a chair (or anything else of a similar height) and doing tricep dips to tone your arms.
-A good idea for the time restricted would be to use the side of your bath before you get in for a soak, which will also kill time whilst the water is running.
-These are great as no equipment is required and you use your own body weight to do the work.
+A good idea for people who are restricted, would be to use the side of your bath before you get in for a soak.
+This also kills time whilst the water is running!
+These sort of exercises are great, as no equipment is required and you use your own body weight to do the work.

 Of course, it also costs nothing to get down on the floor and do some push ups and stomach work.
-You could always put some good tunes on in the background for the impetus to work twice as hard; this always seems to work great for me.
+You could always put some good tunes on in the background for the impetus to work twice as hard.

-Another fantastic exercise you can do either at home or a proper class is dancing such as Jazz, Tap, Hip-Hop, Swing, Ballroom and many more.
+Another fantastic exercise you can do either at home (or as a proper class) is dancing such as Jazz, Tap, Hip-Hop, Swing, Ballroom and many more.
 Not only is a dance class a great place to socialise and make connections with other like-minded people, but you will also get into serious shape.
-Dancing is known also to improve depression, anxiety, confidence and low self-esteem.
+Dancing is also known to improve depression, anxiety, confidence and low self-esteem.

-Or, if you don’t fancy a class you can just pop on your favorite tunes at home and really go for it.
-Dance music is usually best, and the faster the better.
-Doing a couple of 10 minute blasts of this a day will keep you fit and your body in calorie burning mode.
-There has been a lot of research lately about how a couple of shorter blasts of exercise a day can be just as good (if not better) than hours at the gym, so this is welcomed information for those who say they have no time for keeping fit.
+Or, if you don’t fancy a class, you can just pop on your favorite tunes at home and really go for it.
+Dance music is usually best; and the faster the better.
+Doing a couple of 10 minute blasts of this a day will keep you fit, and your body in calorie burning mode.
+There has been a lot of research about how a couple of shorter blasts of exercise a day can be just as good (if not better) than hours at the gym, so this is welcomed information for those who say they have no time for keeping fit.